xdien/cipher/docs/llm-providers.md

 # OPTIONAL: Configure specific embedding model
 # If not specified, Cipher will automatically try:
 # 1. Same model as LLM (if it supports embeddings)
-# 2. Default embedding model (nomic-embed-text-v1.5)
+# 2. Default embedding model
 # 3. OpenAI fallback (if OPENAI_API_KEY available)
 embedding:
   provider: lmstudio
-  model: nomic-embed-text-v1.5 # Optional - smart fallback if not specified
+  model: your-embedding-model # Optional - smart fallback if not specified
   # baseURL: http://localhost:1234/v1
 ```

 > **Note:** LM Studio is fully OpenAI-compatible and now supports both LLM and embedding models!
 By default, Cipher will connect to LM Studio at `http://localhost:1234/v1`.
 No API key is required.
 >
-> **🆕 Embedding Support**: LM Studio now supports embedding models like `nomic-embed-text-v1.5`, `bge-large`, `bge-base`, and other BERT-based models in GGUF format.
+> **Model Support**: All models available in LM Studio are supported, including both LLM and embedding models in GGUF format.
 >
 > **Smart Fallback Logic:**
 >
 > 1. **First try**: Uses the same model loaded for LLM as the embedding model (many models support both)
-> 2. **Second try**: Falls back to `nomic-embed-text-v1.5` if the LLM model doesn't support embeddings
+> 2. **Second try**: Falls back to a default embedding model if the LLM model doesn't support embeddings
 > 3. **Final fallback**: Uses OpenAI embeddings when available

 ## Alibaba Cloud Qwen